-The Co-op relies solely on the generous donations of individuals, congregations and organizations.
+The Co-op relies solely on the generous donations of individuals, congregations, and organizations.
 Most students live on a very limited income while preparing to serve the Church.
 These facilities are truly a blessing to the students and their family members.

-Clothing Co-op Need
+Clothing Co-op Needs

-Food Co-op Need Ideas
+Food Co-op Donation Ideas

 The needs of the Food Co-op changes from week-to-week.
 Below is a non-inclusive list of needs and ideas for our shelves: